-No specific qualifications needed to become a math tutor in the UK.
-Since most tutors are self-employed (even if they work for agencies), it's up to clients to decide if you're qualified enough to be their tutor.
-However, the more qualified you are, the more valuable you will find to potential tutors.
+No specific qualifications are required to become a math tutor in the UK.
+Since most tutors are self-employed, even if they work for agencies, it is up to clients to decide if you are qualified enough to be their tutor.
+However, the more qualified you are, the more valuable you will be to potential tutors.
 You need to have a minimum degree and some experience.

-Ultimately, it's up to the student's parents or caregivers if they think you're qualified enough.
-If you identify with any of these, then tuition could be a viable option for you.
+Ultimately, it is up to the student's parents or caregivers if they think you are qualified enough.
+If any of these apply to you, then tutoring could be a viable option.
 You don't need a teaching degree, have completed a particular course, or have a particular work experience.
-Tutors are a diverse group, but all must have the required subject knowledge, a passion for learning, and a friendly, professional manner.
+Tutors come from all walks of life, but all must have the required subject knowledge, a passion for learning, and a friendly, professional manner.